-Products identified of being at risk of containing nitrosamine impurities must be immediately tested using validated analytical test methods to confirm nitrosamine presence, and authorities must be kept informed at all times.
-Adjustments in the manufacturing process to eliminate nitrosamine impurities and/or product specifications might be required.
-Within 3 years after the publication of the EMA advice, the required changes to the drug product should be submitted and concluded.
+Products identified of being at risk of containing nitrosamine impurities must be immediately tested using validated analytical test methods to quantify nitrosamine impurities, and authorities must be kept informed at all times.
+Adjustments in the manufacturing process to control levels of nitrosamine impurities and/or product specifications might be required.
+Within 3 years after the publication of the guidelines, the required changes to the drug product should be submitted, which is by September 1, 2023 for US and September 26, 2022 for EU with special extension for biologicals until July 1, 2023.

-For more updated information and for assistance with next steps, please visit our page on the EMA Advice on Nitrosamines.
+For more updated information and for assistance with next steps, please visit our page on the Control of Nitrosamine Impurities.

 Your Business has Complex Challenges.
 ProPharma Group has Exceptional Solutions.